JLin-code/New-Paltz-Hackathon-2025/README.md

 # New-Paltz-Hackathon-2025
-Hackacthon event at SUNY New Paltz
+Hackathon event at SUNY New Paltz